 Case Study Analysis (25%)

 |Prescribed Textbooks/Readings||* The prescribed and recommended readings are subject to annual review.

 Sionneau, P. (1995).
-Pao Zhi: An introduction to the use of processed Chinese medicinals.
-Blue Poppy Press.
+Pao Zhi: an introduction to the use of processed Chinese medicinals.
+Blue Poppy Enterprises, Inc..